reemsarhan/MovieApp/README.md

   - Add or remove movies and TV shows from your favorites list.
   - Clear the entire favorites list with one click.
   - Favorites are **persisted in localStorage**, so they remain saved even after page reloads.
-  - Powered by **Zustand** – a small, fast, and flexible state management library for React.
-    _“Zustand” means “state” or “condition” in German, reflecting its simplicity and efficiency._

 - **Responsive UI with Burger Menu**
   Fully responsive design with a mobile-friendly **burger menu** for intuitive navigation.